rich2020s/Project-1/README.md

 * All the code required to get started
 * Images of what it should look like
 ## Usage
-Test the API functionalities using Postman. <should we include any screenshots?>
+Test the API functionalities using Postman.

 ## Contributors
 Dae Hyun Kim